anyars-encarta/light-dark-mode/README.md

 <!-- INTRO -->
 # 📖 Light-Dark Theme<a name="about-project"></a>

 > Light-Dark Theme is an interactive app that switches the app between light and dark themes.
+Built

 ## 🛠 Built With <a name="built-with"></a>
 1. React